Shannon Francis, Executive Director (Hopi/Dineh)

 Courtney Kjelland, Resource Development VISTA

 Courtney graduated from Western Washington University with a Bachelor’s Degree in Environmental Studies, and with three additional minors in Anthropology, Disaster Risk Reduction, and Geography.
 After over a year long internship in Emergency Management, Courtney decided to become an AmeriCorps VISTA to help communities achieve sustainability and resilience.
-As the Resource Development VISTA for Spirit of the Sun, she is excited to create new opportunities and learn from both the local Denver community, as well as the SOTS national community.
+As the Resource Development VISTA for Spirit of the Sun, she is incredibly excited to create new opportunities and learn from both the local Denver community, as well as the SOTS national community.

 If you have any questions about Spirit of the Sun programs, grants, fundraising, or marketing, please email Courtney at email@example.com